fbpx

 17. GARLIC

 Garlic is thought to help reduce the inflammatory markers that cause swelling in the joints.
-It’s a beneficial food in many ways, actually.
-Think protection against cell damage, lowering blood pressure, and even fighting the common cold.
-Garlic is great!
+Itโs a beneficial food in many ways, actually.

 18. BEANS

-Beans are packed with fiber and the benefit to the digestive system translates to feeling less bloated and inflamed.
+Beans have demonstrated anti-inflammatory effects in non-clinical trials, and are also packed with fiber to benefit the digestive system.
 Beans can be incorporated into your diet in tons of ways, like in salads and enchiladas.